AnikBhadra/nxt100/01_essentials/day49/journal_day49.md

 I am grateful for:

-1. play cricket
+1. learning css grid.
-2. watching football.
+2. watching cricket.

 ## 2 - List all the things your learnt and how it can be used.